HORSE AND MULE

 where can i stay before my trip?

-Many guests fly in through Bozeman, Montana.
-Jackson Hole, Wyoming; West Yellowstone Montana; or Salt Lake City, Utah have also been used in the past.
+Bozeman or Billings, Montana are the most popular airport for guests to fly in to, depending on trip destination.
 If you book a stay at a local hotel or B&B for nights before and after your trip, you can explore the front country of Yellowstone and the surrounding areas before heading home.